juanmv94/Lovewords/README.md

 ##  Limitations
 * It only accept letters and spaces
-* If you want other heart colors, you must replace them from the source code.
+* It won't make your crush to interest in you